Buttigieg, Klobuchar slam Warren for not saying how she’ll finance 'Medicare-for-all'

 The Minnesota Democrat said that “at least Bernie’s being honest here in saying how he’s going to pay for this and that taxes will go up.
 And I’m sorry, Elizabeth, but you have not said that and I think we owe it to the American people to tell them where we’re going to send the invoice.”

-Suggesting that Warren would never be able to pass her Medicare-for-all plan thorugh Congress, Kloubchar said "the difference between a plan and a pipe dream is something that you can actually get done."
+Suggesting that Warren would never be able to pass her Medicare-for-all plan through Congress, Klobuchar said "the difference between a plan and a pipe dream is something that you can actually get done."

-Biden also chimed in, jabbing at Warren without naming her, for not being straightforward.
+Biden also chimed in, jabbing at Warren without naming her, accusing her of not being straightforward.

 "On the single most important thing facing the American public, I think it's awfully important to be straightforward with them," Biden noted.
 "The plan is going to cost at least $30 trillion over 10 years.
-That is more on a yearly basis than the entire federal budget.
+That is more on a yearly basis than the entire federal budget."

 And he charged that under the Sanders and Warren plan, "if a fireman and a schoolteacher are making $100,000 a year, their taxes are going to go up about $10,000.
 That is more than they will possibly save on this health care plan.
 We have a plan put forward that will work."